 We enter the monastery through an ornate gate and a steep flight of steps.
 The steps lead us to a courtyard.
 A noticeboard in the courtyard lists do’s and don’ts, such as “Not to kiss lips.”
 Another flight of steps leads us to the inner sanctum.
 We remove our boots and leave them outside the door with our backpacks and trekking poles.
 Ngima has asked Pramod to stay outside, perhaps to keep an eye on our belongings, although no one other than a few trekkers are in the monastery.

 The inner sanctum is dimly lit, and its walls are decorated by numerous Thanka paintings, depicting the lives and teachings of Buddhas through pictorial stories and allegories.
 One painting shows a prince with his sword drawn out, standing near a tree.
 Perhaps it is depicting a story I had read as a child.
 The young Prince Siddhartha participates in an athletic competition to demonstrate his strength and prowess in using weapons.
 He has done exceptionally well in all the events so far.
 In the next event he must cut down a tree with his sword.
-Prince Siddhartha swiftly swings his sword at a tree.
+Prince Siddhartha swiftly swings his sword at the tree.
 But the tree doesn’t fall.
 The audience gasps.
 Has the prince failed this test?
 Then a gentle breeze blows, and the tree falls over revealing a cleanly cut trunk.
 The audience is relieved.
 The swing was so swift and the cut, so clean that the tree could not topple over, until the breeze gave it a gentle push.

 Another painting catches my attention.
 One frame shows three men hitting a tortoise with sticks.
 They are hitting on its shell.
 The men appear frustrated that they cannot break open the shell.
 In the second frame, the tortoise is lying upside down.
 Now, the men are successful in slaughtering it.
 Blood is flowing out of the cuts they have made on the tortoise’s body.
 I think I understand the meaning of this allegory: with a change in perspective even the hardest problem might reveal a soft underbelly susceptible to a new line of attack.
-I wonder why this gore is displayed at the place of worship of a religion known for its adherence to nonviolence.
+I wonder why this gore is displayed at the place of worship of a religion known for its preaching of nonviolence.